MontFerret/montferret.github.io/content/blog/say-hello-to-lab/index.md

     RETURN T::LEN(@lab.data.query.result, 25)
 ```

-Ok, what happening here is that we have decoupled our query from assertion. ``lab`` executes a query from ``query`` section and then validates returned data by executing another query from ``assert`` section.
+Ok, what's happening here is that we have decoupled our query from the assertions. ``lab`` executes a query from the ``query`` section and then validates returned data by executing another query from the ``assert`` section.

-The used ``@lab`` parameter is a built-in parameter that holds some runtime information like query results and ``cdn`` endpoints which we will discuss later.
+The ``@lab`` parameter is a built-in parameter that holds runtime information, like query results and ``cdn`` endpoints, which we will discuss later.

 <div class="notification is-info">